Skip to content

 Common use-cases include:

-• Exposing local endpoints on the Internet
+• Exposing local HTTPS, TCP, or websocket endpoints on the Internet

 • Self-hosting from a homelab or on-premises datacenter